MARY JANE - SPICY BEATLES SONGS

 11,12: BBC radio Overseas Service "Top of the Pops'', 1964

 1. July, 1973 (photo below the title).
-The tape transfer and the master cutting was done on June 10, 1973.
+The tape transfer and the master cutting were done on June 10, 1973.
 According to the indication on the master, the mothers were made on July 18, 1973.
-The first pressing was distributed with colored vinyl, the colored jacket had a square pig sticker, golden or silver, a rubber-stamped title MARY JANE, and it included an insert, titled SPICY BEATLES SONGS, prepared by the famous artist William Stout, dated June 15, '73.
+The first pressing had colored vinyl, the colored jacket had a square pig sticker, golden or silver, and the rubber-stamped title MARY JANE.
+It included an insert, titled SPICY BEATLES SONGS, prepared by the famous artist William Stout, dated June 15, '73.
 The labels used for the first release were black with silver pig.

 Late summer, 1973.
-This version had Stout's drawing directly printed on a green cardboard sleeve, which lacks the rubber-stamped title; colored label wih silver pig, colored vinyl, sometimes splashed.
+This version had Stout's drawing directly printed on a green cardboard sleeve, which lacks the rubber-stamped title; it had a colored label with silver pig, and the disc was on colored vinyl, sometimes splashed.

 Late 1973 to early 1974.
-In these months the records had the same jacket with rubber stamp as #1, full size insert usually printed on green paper, colored vinyl, white label with black pig.
+In these months the records had the same jacket with rubber stamp as #1; the full size insert was usually printed on green paper, the disc was on colored vinyl, with white label with black pig.